CircleCI-Public/cimg-rust/README.md

 For example, the tag `1.39` points to Rust v1.39.0 now, but when the next release comes out, it will point to Rust v1.39.1.

 `[-variant]` - Variant tags, if available, can optionally be used.
-Once the Node.js variant is available, it could be used like this: `cimg/rust:1.39-node`.
+For example, the Node.js variant could be used like this: `cimg/rust:1.39-node`.

 ## Development